perforce/helix-alm-rest-client/Readme.md

 Runs the build in unit tests.

 ### integrationTest
 Runs a series of integration tests with the Helix ALM REST API.
-This expects a Helix ALM database and projects similar to the REST API WITS setup.
+This expects a Helix ALM REST API and Helix ALM Server to be running, and the Helix ALM Server to have the sample projects loaded.